wantedly/kubedeploy/README.md

 # kubedeploy

-Display and update images of Kubernetes deployment.
+Display and update images of Kubernetes deployment

 ## How to build and run